Skip to Content

 Addi Schaefer, Staff Writer

-Addison Schaefer is a junior at Dowling Catholic High School.
-Addi has been involved in Speech and Debate since freshman year and they also participate in One Dowling Family.
-Addi enjoys art, even getting best in category at the Burbs Art Show last year.
+Addi Schaefer is a senior at Dowling Catholic High School.
+Addi has been involved in Speech and Debate since freshman year and also participates in One Dowling Family.
+Addi also participates in Girl Scouts outside of school.
 During the summer Addi is a counselor at Girl Scout Camp Tanglefoot in Clear Lake.
-This is Addi's first year on the newspaper crew and is very excited to get those hands dirty.
+Outside of school, Addi spends time with their cats and dogs and enjoys making art.
+Next year, Addi plans to go to DMACC to get an associate's degree in Social Work with hopes of becoming an adolescent therapist.
+This year Addi is excited to share the stories of Dowling Catholic and the Des Moines community!